nfsi-canada/OBSW2025/README.md

 #### StDb

 StDb is a package containing tools for building a database of station information from geophysical observatories.
 The code is used through command-line scripts and include several options for querying an online FDSN archive, list the content of an existing station database, merge existing databases, and manually append or edit station information (e.g., for stations not hosted on any FDSN archive).
-The resulting station dictionary is used in various seismic applications covered in this workshop, such as `OrientPy`, `OBStools` and `RfPy`.
+The resulting station dictionary is used in various seismic applications covered in this workshop, such as OrientPy, OBStools and RfPy.

 - Git repository: https://github.com/schaefferaj/StDb